Grand opera: The first grand operas (1828–1829)

-The first opera of the grand opera canon is, by common consent, La muette de Portici (1828) by Daniel François Auber.
-This tale of revolution set in Naples in 1647 (and ending with an eruption of Mount Vesuvius into which the heroine precipitates herself), embodied the musical and scenic sensationalism which were to be grand opera's hallmark.
-The libretto for La muette was by Eugène Scribe, a dominant force in French theatre of the time who specialized in melodramatic versions (often involving extremes of coincidence) of historical topics which were well-tailored for the public taste of the time.
-This was his first libretto for the Opéra; he was to write or be associated with many of the libretti of the most successful grand operas which followed.
-La muettes reputation was enhanced by its being the touchpaper for a genuine revolution when it was produced in Brussels in 1830.
+The first opera of the grand opera canon is, by common consent, Daniel Auber's La muette de Portici (1828).
+This tale of a revolution set in Naples in 1647, which culminates in an eruption of Mount Vesuvius into which the heroine throws herself, embodied the musical and scenic sensationalism that would become the genre's hallmark.
+The libretto for La muette was by Eugène Scribe, a dominant force in French theater who specialized in melodramatic and historical plots.
+Scribe's first libretto for the Opéra, it was so well-suited to the public taste that he went on to write or be associated with many of the most successful grand operas that followed.
+La muette's reputation was further cemented by its being the catalyst for a genuine revolution when it was performed in Brussels in 1830.

-In 1829, this was followed by Rossini's swansong Guillaume Tell.
-The resourceful Rossini, having largely created a style of Italian opera to which European theatre had been in thrall, recognized the potential of new technology, larger theatres and orchestras and modern instrumentation, and proved in this work that he could rise to meet them in this undoubted grand opera.
-However, his comfortable financial position, and the change in political climate after the July Revolution, persuaded him to quit the field, and this was his last public composition.
+This was followed in 1829 by Gioachino Rossini's swansong, Guillaume Tell.
+Rossini, a master of Italian opera, recognized the potential of new technology and larger-scale production, including bigger theatres and orchestras.
+In this undoubted grand opera, he proved he could meet these new demands.
+However, his comfortable financial position and the change in political climate after the July Revolution persuaded him to quit the field, making Guillaume Tell his last public composition.